Mathematics in Education and Industry (MEI)

 MEI takes various opportunities to share and discuss with you the changing landscape of mathematics education, including consultation, discussions, social media, and our newsletters.
 Another way you can get involved is through our membership scheme.
-Our local branches for Members and Educational Associates provide professional development as well as a forum for discussion.

 Maths Item of the Month